Prompting Basics

 "Show me a complete example using both"

-The LLM has context from previous messages, so you don't need to repeat yourself.
+The LLM has the context from previous messages, so you do not need to repeat yourself.

 Length Matters